JyotinderSingh/TinyFlow-Deep-Learning-Framework/README.md

   - AdaGrad
   - RMSprop
   - Adam
+- Network Wrapper with TinderFlow backend (under development)
+  - The wrapper currently supports setting up a basic Neural Network and running a simple training loop using the above components, without having to worry about instantiating and getting the dimensions right for every layer.

 ---

 ## *Under Development*
 Files with a double underscore prefix are under development
 - Wrapper to allow easier API integration/development
-  - The wrapper would allow users to create NNs without having to worry about the dimensions for each layer, and just focus on experimentation.
+  - Testing pending

 ---
 The name for the framework is just a joke that I made by combining the second half of my name (Jyotinder) with TensorFlow.